 These features lead to an engine that can handle as many indexes as necessary for all query (canned or ad hoc) activity.
 It is quite common to have 30-60% of all columns indexed with the advanced indexes (in some cases, multiple indexes per column).

 With all this said, though, SAP IQ has a tremendous number of features that allow us to reduce the number of indexes over previous versions.
-One thing that I impress upon SAP IQ users is that you can actually reduce the number of indexes and not lose a significant amount of performance.
+One thing that I impress upon SAP IQ users is that you can actually reduce the number of indexes and not lose a significant amount of query performance.
 In fact, you may gain performance in other areas such as data loading.
 Additionally, fewer indexes means a smaller database, which then means much shorter maintenance tasks like consistency checks and backups.

 When to Use Indexes?